Glenks123/video-meetings-app/README.md

-# videoconferencingapp
+# videomeetingsapp
-Video conferencing app made using SocketIO, PeerJS and WebRTC's
+Video communcication app made using SocketIO, PeerJS and WebRTC's

 Download the source code, then unzip it.